lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-15-kl-divergence-explanation.md

 \end{cases}
 $$

 Throughout this post, we deal with a discrete set of probabilities.
-I'll expand on continuous set of probabilities later on in the post.

 One may argue that in order to find the number of "guesses" to rightly predict something from the stream, we can just multiply the probabilities.
 For example,